orkes-io/docs/blog/2022-01-24-image-processing-workflow-with-conductor.md

 #### Saving the image to S3

 The second task will begin on the completion of the first task - its input is the saved location of the image from the first task.
-The image is read into memory, and then the sent to the S3 bucket.
+The image is read into memory and then sent to the S3 bucket.
 The output of this task is the URL on S3:

 ```
 {